Minneapolis Protective Order Attorney

 Brian brings empathy and understanding to cases of domestic abuse and is a zealous advocate for his clients.

-Contact Sobol Family Law to book a free initial consultation with a Twin Cities protective order lawyer at (866) 484-4079 today.
+Contact Sobol Family Law to book an initial consultation with a Twin Cities protective order lawyer at (866) 484-4079 today.